Dust storm: Causes

 Drought and wind contribute to the emergence of dust storms, as do poor farming and grazing practices by exposing the dust and sand to the wind.
+Wildfires can lead to dust storms as well.

 One poor farming practice which contributes to dust storms is dryland farming.
 Particularly poor dryland farming techniques are intensive tillage or not having established crops or cover crops when storms strike at particularly vulnerable times prior to revegetation.
 In a semi-arid climate, these practices increase susceptibility to dust storms.
 However, soil conservation practices may be implemented to control wind erosion.

 Physical and environmental effects

 A sandstorm can transport and carry large volumes of sand unexpectedly.
 Dust storms can carry large amounts of dust, with the leading edge being composed of a wall of thick dust as much as 1.6 km high.
-Dust and sand storms which come off the Sahara Desert are locally known as a simoom or simoon (sîmūm, sîmūn).
-The haboob (həbūb) is a sandstorm prevalent in the region of Sudan around Khartoum, with occurrences being most common in the summer.
+Dust and sand storms which come off the Sahara Desert are locally known as a simoom or simoon.
+The haboob is a sandstorm prevalent in the region of Sudan around Khartoum, with occurrences being most common in the summer.

 The Sahara desert is a key source of dust storms, particularly the Bodélé Depression and an area covering the confluence of Mauritania, Mali, and Algeria.
 Sahara dust is frequently emitted into the Mediterranean atmosphere and transported by the winds sometimes as far north as central Europe and Great Britain.

 Saharan dust storms have increased approximately 10-fold during the half-century since the 1950s, causing topsoil loss in Niger, Chad, northern Nigeria, and Burkina Faso.
 In Mauritania there were just two dust storms a year in the early 1960s; there are about 80 a year since 2007, according to English geographer Andrew Goudie, professor at the University of Oxford.
 Levels of Saharan dust coming off the east coast of Africa in June 2007 were five times those observed in June 2006, and were the highest observed since at least 1999, which may have cooled Atlantic waters enough to slightly reduce hurricane activity in late 2007.

 Dust storms have also been shown to increase the spread of disease across the globe.
-Virus spores in the ground are blown into the atmosphere by the storms with the minute particles and interact with urban air pollution.
+Bacteria and fungus spores in the ground are blown into the atmosphere by the storms with the minute particles and interact with urban air pollution.

 Short-term effects of exposure to desert dust include immediate increased symptoms and worsening of the lung function in individuals with asthma, increased mortality and morbidity from long-transported dust from both Saharan and Asian dust storms suggesting that long-transported dust storm particles adversely affects the circulatory system.
 Dust pneumonia is the result of large amounts of dust being inhaled.

 Prolonged and unprotected exposure of the respiratory system in a dust storm can also cause silicosis, which, if left untreated, will lead to asphyxiation; silicosis is an incurable condition that may also lead to lung cancer.
 There is also the danger of keratoconjunctivitis sicca ("dry eyes") which, in severe cases without immediate and proper treatment, can lead to blindness.